- 360g fine diced beef – I like to use something with flavour, texture and not too much fat such as porterhouse, but choose whatever you like!

 - 1/2 bunch flat-leaf parsley – finely chopped

 - dijon mustard – to taste

 - Red tabasco – to taste

-Serve with toasted baguette (or to be naughty – potato crisps!) allow people to spoon on their own or as a canape you can spoon the mix on to the toast pieces.
+Serve with toasted baguette (or to be naughty – potato crisps!).
+Let people spoon on their own or, as a canape, you can spoon the mix on to the toast pieces.

 Both the recipe and photo are reproduced with permission from Nicky Riemer.

 - Nicky Riemer, head chef at Belotta Wine Bar